 Every year the Big Android BBQ brings together the brightest and hungriest minds in the Android world, this year will be no different.
 In addition to the great food, the Big Android BBQ has some great educational presentations for you to devour.
 This year you will find topics from big names such as XDA Senior Recognized Developer Dees_Troy aka Ethan Yonker and Cyanogen himself, Steve Ko. . .
 READ ON »

-Posted October 23, 2013 By: Jimmy McGee
+Posted October 23, 2013 at 11:00 am by Jimmy McGee

 If you’ve been watching over the past couple weeks, you know that a lot of fun and excitement happened at this year’s big Android BBQ in Texas.
 To start, the OmniROM project was announced.
 Our friend XDA Developer TV Producer Jordan was there talking to people and capturing the events.
 So if you missed it, check out this video.

 We’ve already released videos of Jordan’s interview with XDA Elite Recognized Developer XpLoDWilD, XpLoDWilD’s presentation from the event, Jordan’s interview with Elite Recognized Developer Dees_Troy, Dees_Troy’s presentation from the event, and Jordan’s interview with cultural phenomenon ThaPHLASH.
 So if you haven’t already seen those videos, be sure to c. . .
 READ ON »